| Narrows Lock 35

 Building the Locks

 The original contract awarded for the clearing of a navigation channel at Upper Narrows was to William Hartwell.
 He was released from his contract in late 1828.
-The dam and lock may have been done by Bell and Richardson.
+The contract for the dam and lock was awarded to Bell, Richardson & Co. (contractor for Old Slys and Kilmarnock).

 The lock was built on a solid rock foundation.
 It was built without a breastwork, with gate sluices in both the upper and lower gates.
 The lack of breastwork allowed By to use wooden sills, made of oak, bolted to the rock, for both the upper and lower gates.
 Lt.
 Frome noted that "The original channel is here closed by a wooden waste-weir, and a lock of 4 feet 10 inches lift, built in a cut made through a narrow tongue of land.
 The foundation is a solid rock, which has been sunk 3 feet lower than was necessary."
 Frome here is referencing the fact that the lower sill at Narrows was excavated 3 feet deeper than necessary (it is 3 feet (0.9 m) deeper than the upper sill at Poonamalie - it should be at the same elevation as the upper sill at Poonamalie).
 Either someone forgot to take into account during construction exactly how much the dam at First Rapids (Poonamalie) was going to raise the level of Rideau Lake or they made a level error.